Fundamentals of Parallel Computing: How to Scale Up Your Company’s Code

 Pre-requisites: Experience of programming with either C or Fortran.
-The course will focus on C versions of routines, but can be applied to Fortran too.
+This course will focus on C versions of routines, but these can be applied to Fortran too.

-Create a free account to our Training Portal to register for a course and browse our full training catalogue.
+Create a free account to our Training Portal to register for a course and browse all available training courses.